murexrov/murex/BuoyancyModule/Byran/README.md

 ## Expected Behavior

-After upload the `.ino` to the ESP32, the ESP32 will being advertising over Bluetooth.
+After uploading the `.ino` to the ESP32, the ESP32 will begin advertising over Bluetooth.
 With a supported browser, launch the `FrontEnd` with `npm run dev`.
 A random time and the team number will show.
 Press `Start Reporting`, then press `Update to Current Time` to synchronize the ESP32 onboard RTC with the topside computer's RTC. **All of this can be run offline**

 ![Front End Screenshot](assets/frontend.png)